willfurnass/sheffield_hpc/stanagepilot/software/apps/abaqus.rst

 Installation notes
 ------------------

-Addendum: Abaqus 2021 (non-EasyBuild install):
+Abaqus 2021 (non-EasyBuild install):
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Abaqus 6.14.2 was installed using the standard Abaqus interactive GUI installer (StartGUI.sh).
+Abaqus was installed using Easybuild 4.7.0, build details can be found in $EBROOTABAQUS/easybuild with the module loaded.

-The module file is :download:`/usr/local/modulefiles/live/noeb/ABAQUS/2021/binary </bessemer/software/modulefiles/ABAQUS/2021/binary>`.